Sanskrit College and University

-Sanskrit College and University (erstwhile Sanskrit College) is a state university located in Kolkata, West Bengal, India.
-It focuses on liberal arts, offering both UG and PG degrees in Ancient Indian and world history, Bengali, English, Sanskrit language, Linguistics, and traditional orientation learning (Advaita Vedanta) except Pali in which only UG degree is being offered.
+Sanskrit College and University (erstwhile Sanskrit College) is a prestigious state university located in Kolkata, West Bengal, India.
+It focuses on liberal arts, offering both undergraduate and postgraduate degrees in Ancient Indian and world history, Bengali, English, Sanskrit, Linguistics, and traditional orientation learning (Advaitya Vedanta) and Pali.

 History

 Sanskrit College was founded on 1 January 1824, during the Governor-Generalship of Lord Amherst, based on a recommendation by James Prinsep and Thomas Babington Macaulay among others.

 Mahesh Chandra Nyayratna Bhattacharyya, the scholar of Sanskrit, was the principal of the college for over 18 years.
 He was made a Companion of the Most Eminent Order of the Indian Empire (C.I.E.), and a member of the Most Eminent Order of the Indian Empire.

 He played a crucial role in colonial Bengal's educational reformation.
 He revived the tol system in Sanskrit education, and introduced titles or "Upadhi".

 The institution rose to prominence during the principalship of Ishwar Chandra Vidyasagar in 1851, who admitted students from other than the Brahmin and Baidya caste.
 In particular, the tol or traditional Indian training school model was incorporated as a department in the 1870s.

 From 1824 until 1851 the college did not have the post of principal but was headed by a secretary.
 From 1851 the college was headed by a principal.